-These figures come with an inevitable question: “Why so many people develop this disease when it’s preventable?”
+These figures come with an inevitable question: “Why do so many people develop this disease when it’s preventable?”
 The answer lies in increasing cases of insulin resistance and obesity.

-This includes stress reduction techniques, changes in diet and exercising regularly.
+This includes stress reduction techniques, changes in diet, and exercising regularly.
 In most cases, losing weight is crucial for reversing the effects of diabetes.

 Also, Mulberries Are a Source of:

-The participants ingested the placebo or mulberry extract at 8 am in the morning.
+The participants ingested the placebo or mulberry extract at 8 am in morning.
 For 7 days, this was repeated but with the opposite treatment.
 Moreover, H2 measurements were checked during an hourly breath sample that continued for 8 hours.

-Blood sugar was estimated with fingerstick before the pill and then after 2 hours of sucrose ingestion.
+Blood sugar was estimated with a fingerstick before the pill and then after 2 hours of sucrose ingestion.
 Also at 180 and 240 when it comes to the diabetic volunteers.

 According to the results of the study, those participants who ingested the extract from mulberry showed a significant reduction in blood sugar for the first 2 hours of the study in comparison to the placebo.

-Also, there was a big reduction when it comes to the fluctuations in blood glucose levels.
+Also, there was a big reduction when it comes to fluctuations in blood glucose levels.
 Those compounds which induce antioxidants and insulin secretion which lower lipid peroxidation was also discovered in mulberries.